 The White House did not respond to an inquiry from The Washington Times.

-The DOGE effect has undoubtedly lessened, but is credited with shining a spotlight on government spending that ranged from the inexplicable to the outlandish.
+The DOGE effect has undoubtedly subsided, but it is credited with shining a spotlight on government spending that included the inexplicable and the outlandish.
 It exposed U.S. taxpayer money spent on drag shows in Colombia and Ecuador, transgender clinics in India and Guatemala, electric vehicles in Vietnam, and $122 million for groups aligned with foreign terrorist organizations, among many other eyebrow-raising and costly examples.

-The DOGE initiative, under Airbnb co-founder Joe Gebbia, made significant reforms.
-It overhauled and modernized the federal government’s antiquated retirement system that for decades was managed from 26,000 filing cabinets stashed in a decommissioned Pennsylvania mine.
+The DOGE initiative, led by Airbnb co-founder Joe Gebbia, implemented significant reforms.
+It overhauled and modernized the federal government’s antiquated retirement system, which for decades was managed from 26,000 filing cabinets stored in a decommissioned Pennsylvania mine.

 It’s now a completely digital system that will eliminate the backlog of retirement applications for full benefits that existed under the paper process.

-In May, the DOGE team announced it had rid the system of 12.3 million Social Security numbers associated with birth dates from the turn of the 20th century or older.
+In May, the DOGE team announced that it had removed 12.3 million Social Security numbers associated with birth dates from the turn of the 20th century or older from the system.

-Mr. Lett said while DOGE fell far short of the optimistic $2 trillion in spending cuts Mr. Musk initially predicted, the effort catalyzed a government-wide movement to slash spending.
+Although DOGE fell far short of the optimistic $2 trillion in spending cuts that Mr. Musk initially predicted, Mr. Lett said the effort catalyzed a governmentwide movement to slash spending.

-In July, Congress passed a $9 billion rescission package, followed by nearly $1.6 trillion in federal spending reductions included in the GOP’s sweeping tax cut bill.
+In July, Congress passed a $9 billion rescission package, followed by nearly $1.6 trillion in federal spending reductions included in the Republicans’ sweeping tax cut bill.

 The government continues to implement significant reforms to staffing management.

-In October, Mr. Kupor announced plans to “revamp” staff hiring and handling across the federal government by creating one centralized system that replaces outdated and duplicative technology that is currently spread out over 119 systems, “none of which integrate effectively with each other.”
+In October, Mr. Kupor announced plans to “revamp” staff hiring and management across the federal government by creating a centralized system that replaces outdated and duplicative technology spread across 119 systems, “none of which integrate effectively with each other.”

 The DOGE movement inspired similar cost-cutting and government efficiency efforts at the state level with legislation and executive action across more than two dozen states.

-Florida Gov. Ron DeSantis has arguably been the most aggressive among them, creating a DOGE Taskforce to audit county governments and root out wasteful spending.
+Florida Gov. Ron DeSantis, a Republican, has arguably been the most aggressive among them.
+He established the state’s Government Efficiency Task Force to audit county governments and identify and eliminate wasteful spending.

-So far, the audits have uncovered $75,000 spent by the city of Jacksonville for a “hologram” of Mayor Donna Deagan, $150,000 annually for a company that brings drag shows to the Pensacola city theater and $572,000 for “unconscious bias training” in Hillsborough County.
+So far, the audits have uncovered $75,000 spent by the city of Jacksonville on a “hologram” of Mayor Donna Deegan, $150,000 annually for a company that brings drag shows to the Pensacola city theater, and $572,000 for “unconscious bias training” in Hillsborough County.

 • Susan Ferrechio can be reached at sferrechio@washingtontimes.com.